simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - DDoS only use as needed or after attacked, cost can be prohibative
     - Application Gateway with WAF
         - Mainly useful for high traffic enterprise applications
-    - Security through layers
+    - Security through layers (Defence In Depth)
+        - Shared Responsability maps to Shared Security, if we manage the layer, we need to secure the layer
         - ensure multiple layers of security exists in case of single layer breaches
             - Data - i.e. virtual network enpoint - restrict access to data to a particular VNet
             - Application - i.e. API Management
             - Compute - i.e. Limit Remote Desktop access, Windows Update
-        - Network - i.e. NSG, use subnets, deny by default
+            - Network - i.e. NSG, use subnets, used for different tiers of the app, deny by default
             - Perimeter - i.e. DDoD, firewalls
-        - Identity & access - i.e. Azure AD
+            - Identity & access - i.e. Azure AD + MFA
             - Physical - i.e. Door locks and key cards
     - Use Azure AD instead of building your own, SaaS vs. IaaS
     - Use MFA, more secure
 - Security Tools
     - Physical vs. Digital
         - Physical - computer logged into application, no access to Azure DCs
-        - Security responsibility maps to shared responsibility architecture
+        - Security responsibility maps to shared security architecture
     - Azure Security Center
+        - Monitoring service for Azure (and on-prem) services
+        - Dashboard of policy/compliance
+        - Different tiers (free/standard)
+        - provides security recommendations
+        - Automaticsllty applies your chosen security policies to new services you provision
     - Azure Security Center usage scenarios
+        - Detect - review first indication (dashboard)
+        - Assess - can find more info
+        - Diagnose - e.g. follow the remediation steps described by Security Center in that particular security alert.
     - Key Vault
+        - Authorised access to secrets store
+        - Can import or create
         - All secrets in Azure should be managed in Azure Key Vault
+        - Secrets management
+        - Key management
+        - Certificate management
+        - Storing secrets backed by Hardware Security Modules (HSMs)
+        - Can import keys, signed keys
     - Azure Information Protection (AIP)
+        - classify and (optionally) protect its documents and emails by applying labels.
+        - labels can map to access permissions (e.g. Confidential, Private, Public) -
     - Azure Advanced Threat Protection (ATP)
+        - identifies, detects, and helps you investigate advanced threats, compromised identities, and malicious insider actions directed at your organization
+            - e.g. if a user that only logs in from internal network suddenly logs in as this person from outside the network, can react to it
+        - Reduces attack surface (e.g. stops brute force attacks)
+        - ATP Portal
+            - Can modify dashboard to see relevant data
+        - ATP Sensor
+        - ATP Cloud Service

 ## Identity Services
 - Authentication and Authorization
-    - Authentication is a user proving who they are, user ID and password
+    - Authentication is a user proving who they are, user ID and password (Auth-N)
-    - Authorisation is ensuring a user is permitted to perform an action
+    - Authorisation is ensuring a user is permitted to perform an action (Auth-Z)
     - Least Priviliges - Enasure minimum user granted as are needed
 - Azure Active Directory
     - Designed for web technologies primarily